dgryski/semgrep-go/README.md

 * oddifsequence: check for if sequences
 * nestedifsequence: check for odd nested if sequences
 * identicalassignments:  check for `x = y ; y = x` pairs.
-* oddcompoundop: check fo rodd compound operations
+* oddcompoundop: check for odd compound operations
 * constswitch: check for switch statements with expressions
-* oddcomparisions: check for odd comparisions
+* oddcomparisons: check for odd comparisons
 * oddmathbits: check for odd uses of math/bits
-* floateq: check for exact comparisions of floating point values
+* floateq: check for exact comparisons of floating point values
 * badexponent: check for `2^x` and `10^x` , which look like exponentiation
 * floatloop: check for using floats as loop counters
 * urlredacted: check for logging urls without calling url.Redacted()